Picodes/4naly3er/README.md

 - `BASE_PATH` is a relative path to the folder containing the smart contracts.
 - `SCOPE_FILE` is an optional file containg a specific smart contracts scope (see [scope.example.txt](./scope.example.txt))
+- `GITHUB_URL` is an optional url to generate links to github in the report
 - The output will be saved in a `report.md` file.

 ## Example Reports